lliendo/Radar/docs/checks-development.rst

       format for this field.

     So, let's assume you have a load average check.
-So the minimum output for this check it would be the following JSON :
+So the minimum output for this check would be the following JSON :

     .. code-block:: javascript

         {"status": "OK"}

-    Radar does not care about how you name the fields (as long as you include them Radar won't complain), so this JSON is also valid :
+    Radar is case insensitive when it reads a check's output so it does not care how you name the fields (as long as you include them Radar won't complain), so this JSON is also valid :

     .. code-block:: javascript

-        {"Status": 'Ok"}
+        {"Status": "Ok"}

     Any other combination of upper and lower characters is also valid.
-    Now suppose you want to be more verbose on the check, then you might want to add some details :
+    Now suppose you want to be more verbose on this check, then you might want to add some details :

     .. code-block:: javascript